 Now you must be asking, why did I only review the 1st episode instead of the entire trilogy?
 Well, for 2 reasons: 1st, I think Marooned in Mars has a game length more or less equal to other full shareware games at the time and 2nd, the other episodes introduced new features, despite being made at the same time.
 But don’t worry, I’ll review the other episodes in due time.

 So, do you like PC platformers?
-Which one is your favorite?
+Which one is your favourite?
 Leave your comments below. and next time, we’ll take a look at a very odd game IMO.
-Till then, put on your favorite football helmet and keep on playing!
+Till then, put on your favourite football helmet and keep on playing!